Bulk-edge correspondence and new topological phases in periodically driven spin-orbit coupled materials in the low frequency limit: Introduction

 \section{Introduction}

 Dynamical control of topological phases is one of the most intensely researched topics in recent times\cite{Oka2009,Kitagawa2010,Gu2011,Lindner2011,Jiang2011, Calvo2011,Dora2012,Kundu2013,Kundu2014,Ezawa2013}.
 Proposals have involved periodic driving in semiconductor systems\cite{Lindner2011}, cold atom (or optical lattice) systems\cite{Jiang2011}, graphene\cite{Oka2009,Kitagawa2010,Gu2011,Kundu2014} and systems with spin-orbit coupling like silicene\cite{Ezawa2013}, with a variety of analytical and numerical methods.
-Apart from band-structure control of a system by renormalization of its dynamical parameters via a periodic drive, in a number of recent papers~\cite{Rudner2013,Platero2013,Platero2014,Carpentier2014,Sentef2015,Fistul2015}, novel non-trivial topological phases, which do not have any analog in static systems, have been explored.
+Apart from band-structure control of a system by renormalization of its dynamical parameters via a periodic drive, novel non-trivial topological phases, which do not have any analog in static systems, have been explored, theoretically ~\cite{Rudner2013,Platero2013,Platero2014,Carpentier2014,Sentef2015,Fistul2015} as well as in experimental photonic systems\cite{Maczewsky2017,Mukherjee2017expt}.

 Silicene~\cite{Ezawa2011a}, and other spin-orbit coupled~\cite{Konschuh2010} materials like germanene, stanene, etc are recently synthesized materials which have shot into prominence because their buckled nature allows them to be tuned by an electric field through a transition between a band insulator and a topological insulator~\cite{Kane2005,Hasan2010,Qi2011}.
-In their pristine forms, they consist of a honeycomb lattice of the appropriate atoms.
-However, unlike graphene, the lattice is buckled due to their large spin-orbit coupling.
-Hence, although, like in graphene~\cite{CastroNeto2009}, the low energy dynamics is governed by Dirac electrons at the $K$ and $K'$ points at the opposite corners of a hexagonal Brillouin zone, there exists a gap - i.e., the Dirac electrons are massive.
-However, this mass can be tuned by an external electric field, because the electric field acts differently on the electrons in the $A$ and $B$ sub-lattices due to the buckling.
-Thus, the transition between a topological insulator to a band insulator through a metallic phase in the middle can be controlled by an external electric field.
 This tunability, and in particular, the experimental realisation~\cite{Tao2015} of silicene-based transistors has led to extensive work~\cite{Linder2014,Rachel2014,Saxena2015,Paul2016,Li2016,Sarkar2016} on the interplay of topology and transport in these materials.